(Adopted in 2016)

 - The Secretary shall be responsible for the taking and preparation of the minutes of each annual business meeting of the Association, said minutes to be disseminated to the AQA membership prior to the next annual business meeting.
 The Secretary shall also be responsible for any membership mailings the Association undertakes, for maintaining the publisher mailing list, and coordinating the publisher mailing announcing the annual Benedict Prize competition.

 - Board of Directors.
-The above five Officers of the Society (two Co-Chairs, Communications Director, Tresurer, Secretary), the Benedict Prize Committee Chair, the Payne Prize Committee Chair, one former Co-Chair, Program Editors, and one Student Representative shall act as its Board of Directors, all eleven Officers having an equal vote.
-The members of the Board shall be appointed by the Co-Chairs as vacancies arise.
+The above five Officers of the Society (two Co-Chairs, Communications Director, Treasurer, Secretary), the Benedict Prize Committee Chair, the Payne Prize Committee Chair, one former Co-Chair, two Program Committee Chairs, two Nominations Committee Chairs, and one Student Representative shall act as its Board of Directors, all thirteen Officers having an equal vote.
+The members of the Board shall be sought by the Nominations Committee, with final approval and responsibility for filling vacancies resting with the Co-Chairs.
 Between business meetings, the Co-Chairs shall consult with and advise the Board of Directors on all major matters and the majority vote of this body shall be binding.
 The Co-Chairs in consultation shall decide what matters should be referred to the Board.
-The quorum for Board meetings shall be four of the above members.
+The quorum for Board meetings shall be five of the above members.

-- Vacancies: Should any office of the Association become vacant, the Co-Chairs shall appoint an interim Officer to fill the vacancy until the next annual business meeting.
+- Vacancies: Should any office of the Association become vacant, the Co-Chairs, working with the Nominations committee, shall appoint an interim Officer to fill the vacancy until the next annual business meeting.

-- Committee Chairs shall be appointed by the Co-Chairs
+- Committee Chairs shall be appointed by the Co-Chairs, in consultation with the Nominations Committee and outgoing Committee Chairs.

-- The Program Chair shall act with the AQA Co-Chairs in organizing symposia to be presented at the Annual Meetings of the American Anthropological Association, and at any other professional gathering where a AQA symposium shall be judged appropriate by them.
+- The Program Committee Chairs shall, acting with the AQA Co-Chairs, organize the program and any symposia to be presented at the Annual Meetings of the American Anthropological Association, and at any other professional gathering where an AQA symposium shall be judged appropriate by them.

 - Archives: AQA archives, including all past newsletters, shall be housed at the ONE Institute-International Gay and Lesbian Archives at the University of Southern California.
 ONE-IGLA will make available these archives for duplication and will seek other documents for the collection.